 Summary Description This position serves as the program lead for the Watershed Restoration Program (WRP).
 Responsibilities include planning and implementing restoration projects within the Borderlands Wildlife Preserve and public and private land on both sides of the US - MX border region.
 The WRP Director, with the support of the Executive Director, develops, manages, and implements projects in close collaboration with other Borderlands Restoration Network programs and external partners, as well as leads grant research and writing in support of the program.

 Supervises: Watershed Restoration Program Coordinator, Watershed Restoration Technicians and Crew Lead, Borderlands Wildlife Preserve Manager

-Geographic Location This position is based in Patagonia, AZ.
-The employee must live in Patagonia or close enough to be physically in Patagonia during the work week and occasionally on evenings or weekends.
+Geographic Location:The Watershed Restoration Program is based in Patagonia, AZ.
+The WRP Director must be located in Patagonia or close enough to be physically in Patagonia during program execution.

 Strong written and oral communication skills

 Personal qualities of integrity, credibility, and a commitment to and passion for BRN’s mission

 Proficiency with GIS and other mapping software

 Proficiency with Microsoft Office (Word, Excel, PowerPoint) and Google Suite

 Ability to work collaboratively and independently

 Possess a current passport or the ability to obtain one